makerdao/community/governance/polls/Ratification Poll - Phoenix Labs Initial Funding (MIP55c3-SP15) - February 27, 2023.md

    0: Abstain
    1: Yes
    2: No
-start_date: 2023-02-27T16:00:00
+start_date: 2023-03-06T16:00:00
-end_date: 2023-03-03T16:00:00
+end_date: 2023-03-09T16:00:00
 ---
-# Ratification Poll for Phoenix Labs Initial Funding (MIP55c3-SP15) - February 27, 2023
+# Short Ratification Poll for Phoenix Labs Initial Funding (MIP55c3-SP15) - March 6, 2023

 The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, February 27 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, March 6 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**